RobbeDGreef/vubhub/README.md

 Check if you have selected the correct education type, faculty, education and groups.
 If there are still no lectures, try the reload button on the top right.
 And if all else fails try to remove the app's stored data and retry.

+## License
+GPL-3.0.
+See the LICENSE file for more information.